alvarogaiotti/alvarogaiotti.github.io/content/post/hands/hands.md

 {{< /rawhtml >}}

 The bidding is not particularly exciting, just a standard Smolen sequence over 1NT.
-The play is reported under the figure, and the situation looks bleak: we already lost 3 tricks and we still have to tackle trumps.
-To bring trumps in with zero losers, we must hope for a original 4-1 break with the stiff J in North.
-We will need to finesse twice, starting with the {{< rawhtml >}} <span style="color:red;">&#9829;</span> {{< /rawhtml>}}Q, and then finesse the {{< rawhtml >}} <span style="color:red;">&#9829;</span> {{< /rawhtml>}}9.
-But even if trumps come in, we will be one trick short since we won't be able to ruff a Spade.
-So we'll need a squeeze, and, since South has to have four Hearts for our plan to succeed, North is a favorite to hold Clubs, besides the sure Spade guard.
-But, still, communications are a bit messy and a simple squeeze won't be able to work, so we'll need to go with a trump squeeze.
+The play is reported under the figure.
+The situation looks bleak: we already lost 3 tricks and we still have to tackle trumps.
+To bring trumps in with zero losers, we must hope for an original 4-1 break with stiff J in North.
+We'll need to finesse twice, starting with the {{< rawhtml >}} <span style="color:red;">&#9829;</span>{{< /rawhtml>}}Q, and then finesse the {{< rawhtml >}} <span style="color:red;">&#9829;</span>{{< /rawhtml>}}9.
+But even if trumps come in, we'll be one trick short since we won't be able to ruff a Spade.
+So we'll need some other way to find the fateful 10th trick.A  squeeze looks like a great idea, since, as we need South to have four Hearts for our plan to succeed (bringing in trumps), North will be a favorite to hold a Club guard on top of the sure Spade guard.
+But, still, communications are a bit messy and a simple squeeze can't be set up, so we'll need to go with a trump squeeze.
 So, while in dummy, we play the  {{< rawhtml >}} <span style="color:red;">&#9829;</span>{{< /rawhtml>}}Q. Imagine that South doesn't cover (immaterial if he does) and the J drops.
 Now we know we can make the contract if North has at least 4 Clubs: we cash the  {{< rawhtml >}} <span style="color:OrangeRed;">&diams;</span>{{< /rawhtml>}}A discarding a Club, then we play a